remore/incubator-openwhisk/docs/reference.md

 A few Ruby gems such as `mechanize` and `jwt` are available in addition to the default and bundled gems.
 See Dockerfile of ruby runtime image for more information.

-Last but not least, you can use arbitrary gem so long as you use zipped actions to package all the dependencies. doc/actions.md will explain how to do this.
+Last but not least, you can use arbitrary gem so long as you use zipped actions to package all the dependencies. [this page](./actions.md) will explain how to do this.

 ## Docker actions